mfassler/eFirmata/workstation/README.txt

 regular users cannot talk directly to ethernet.
 So:  firmataBridge.py runs as root to talk to the network.

-eFirmata hopes to learn from the USB protocol.
+In designing eFirmata, I hope to learn from the USB protocol.
 So the eFirmata protocol is divided into three types:  control messages, normal messages, fast messages.

 So, firmataBridge.py has these connections: